Mental Health Education (2021)

 It is critical that California equip all of its students with the information and tools necessary to promote positive mental health, and to seek mental health support and treatment when needed.
 The education SB 224 provides will help increase awareness, empower students to seek support, and reduce the stigma associated with experiencing mental health challenges.

 SB 224 will:

-NCYL is partnering with the California Alliance of Children Family Services, NAMI California, California Association of Student Councils, California Youth Empowerment Network, GENup, Mental Health Services Oversight & Accountability Commission (MHSOAC), and The Children’s Partnership.
+NCYL is partnering with a broad coalition, including the California Alliance of Children Family Services, NAMI California, California Association of Student Councils, California Youth Empowerment Network, GENup, Mental Health Services Oversight & Accountability Commission (MHSOAC), and The Children’s Partnership.
 We are proud to be working with the following legislators: